Illinois-IoT/main-project/tutorials/day5/day5.md

 let subtitle = document.getElementById("subtitle");
 ```

-In the second line,  `recordButton.firstElementChild` finds the `<i>` element inside the button, which is used to display icon.
+In the second line,  `recordButton.firstElementChild` finds the `<i>` element inside the button, which is used to display the icon.
 We select this element because we want to change the button’s icon during recording.

 Next, let’s add an event listener to the button: